 It is a large fruit-tree reaching a height of 100 feet or more in the right conditions, with large leathery leaves and small white flowers.
 Hundreds of cultivars have been introduced, notably for production in other warm regions of the world.
-Unfortunately, extended exposure to temperatures below _1°C (30°F) can kill or severely damage a mango tree - but in temperate climates then can be grown as houseplants.
+Unfortunately, extended exposure to temperatures below _1°C (30°F) can kill or severely damage a mango tree - but in temperate climates it can be grown as a houseplant.

 Sowing & planting

 The leaves of the mango tree are oval and elongated, reddish when they are young, they take a dark green color as they age.

 They are quite hard and shiny, and have a smell reminiscent of turpentine.
 The bark is smooth, gray-brown in color, sometimes almost black, and slightly fissured.
 The mango tree is native to eastern India and Burma.
 It was introduced in the sixteenth century in Africa by the Arabs and in Brazil by the Portuguese, and is widely cultivated in all tropical countries since the seventeenth century.

 It fears the rains during its flowering (in winter) which impede fertilization: a dry season of two to three months favors the start of flowering.

 There are about 300 mango cultivars, some of which are present in Asia from 4000 to 5000 years ago.
 The ungrafted tree is sometimes called "mangotier".
 It produces smaller, more fibrous fruits.

 You will have to grow mango in a pot, except in a really mild climate.
 After eating a mango, wash the kernel under the tap.
 Then open it with a knife at its narrow end so that you can push a finger inside: it is through this opening that future growth will emerge.